mscwilson/tracker_estate/tracker_details/js.md

 Events are buffered in memory or db | yes
 Custom EventStore | n/a
 Provide stop retry for HTTP error codes | no
-Custom threadpool size |
+Custom threadpool size | n/a
-Request callback (event sending callback) |
+Request callback (event sending callback) | no
-Server anonymisation option |
+Server anonymisation option | y
 Cookie jar |

 # TRACKER CONFIGURATION